 A Since it is difficult to get quick results and there are so many different variables affecting climate, we will constantly have new information coming out.
 Climate change affects entire regions differently, so the myriad opinions regarding it will always exist.
 In the area where we live, it’s critical that we understand how we are affected differently than other areas in our country.
 Debate is healthy.
 It forces us to look critically at what we are measuring and really understand how we can influence the world around us.

-Page 2 of 2 - Q If you could make one change to improve science education in the United States, what would it be?
+Q If you could make one change to improve science education in the United States, what would it be?

 A I wish we could design more of our curriculum to give the students opportunities to actually develop their own unique lab activities and prove or demonstrate the concepts on their own.
 I would like to see more teaching intertwined with engineering so that the students truly own the material we want them to learn.